Edens Plaza: Recent history

 In January 2019, the shopping center was sold for $72 million to a firm owned by Newport Capital Partners.
 In March 2019, Newport Capital Partners purchased the former Carson's space for $14 million, placing the entire Edens Plaza under single ownership for the first time in decades.
+In January 2020, Edens Plazas's new owners, Newport Capital Partners, purchased Westlake Plaza, the neighborhood center across Lake Avenue from Edens Plaza.

 In April 2019, the Village of Wilmette approved safety improvements to the intersection of Skokie Boulevard and Lake Avenue.

-In January 2020, Edens Plazas's new owners, Newport Capital Partners, purchased Westlake Plaza, the neighborhood center across Lake Avenue from Edens Plaza.
+In early 2024, Wayfair opened its first large concept store in the former Carson's.